jdcook/fresh_cooked_tweens/readme.md

 ```

 - **Make a "safe mode" by modifying the library to add try/catch statements around lambda execution in FCTweenInstance, and enable exceptions in the build options**
-  - I didn't add this option because it's a controversial move in the C++ world, and the moment I started thinking about how to add it, I sensed a great disturbance, as if millions of voices suddenly cried out in disgust.
+  - I didn't add this option because it's a controversial move in the C++ world; and the moment I started thinking about how to add it, I sensed a great disturbance, as if millions of voices suddenly cried out in disgust.
 And, honestly, the other options seem like a better way to handle it.

 ## Tween Pointers